 Hands Down Power — stopping himself from hitting or hurting others.
 This can be done by pressing his hands down at his sides or putting them into his pockets so they are hard to get out.
 Role-play situations.
 Then have a cue —when you say “hands down” his hands go to his sides or into his pockets.
 Reward him for being safe with his hands —you may find an actual reward chart is helpful with this —with small tangible rewards that you phase out as he gets better at self-control.

-Move Away Power — moving herself to a quiet spot to calm down.
-Make a quiet space for her at home, school, etc. where she can go and take a breath or two, jump up and down, hug a pillow, whatever helps her to calm down but is away from kids she may hurt.
-Her adults need to be able to come and check in with her quickly if s moves to this space to provide support if she needs it.
+Move Away Power — moving themselves to a quiet spot to calm down.
+Make a quiet space for them at home, school, etc. where they can go and take a breath or two, jump up and down, hug a pillow, whatever helps them to calm down but is away from kids they may hurt.
+Their adults need to be able to come and check in with them quickly if they move to this space to provide support if they need it.

 Walk Away Power – moving away from trouble.
 Practice by pretending to be a kid who is about to push or poke, without actually doing this to the child.
-Coach the child to leave with an attitude that is aware, calm, respectful, and confident.
+Coach them to leave with an attitude that is aware, calm, respectful, and confident.